-The Logistics Section is made up of four units: Assets and Equipment, Human Resources, Facilities, and Communications/ Information Systems.
+The Logistics Section is made up of four units: Assets and Equipment/Support, Services, Human Resources, Facilities, and Communications/ Information Systems.
 The Logistics Section is scalable and will be filled according to incident needs.
-The following table provides a summary of each Logistics Section unit.
+The following table provides a summary of each Logistics Section Branch and unit.
 Detailed position overviews, Coordination assignments, and roles/responsibilities are identified for each Logistics Section unit in the subsequent sections.

 Position Responsibilities Logistics Section Chief Ensures the Logistics function is carried out in support of the EOC.
 This function includes providing communication services, resource tracking, acquiring equipment, supplies, personnel, facilities, and transportation resources; as well as arranging for food, lodging, and other support services as required.
-Assets and Equipment Unit Responsible for ordering, receiving, storing, processing and allocating all emergency resources and supplies including fleet services and donations management.
-Human Resources Unit Coordinates City employees and registration of affiliated and unaffiliated volunteers.
-Facilities Unit Oversees the staff to ensure that adequate facilities are provided for the response effort.
+Assets and Equipment Branch Responsible for ordering, receiving, storing, processing and allocating all emergency resources and supplies including fleet services and donations management.
+Support/Services Branch Responsible for acquiring and providing facilities, feeding, medical and mental health of EOC staff and field crews.
+Human Resources Branch Coordinates City employees and registration of affiliated and unaffiliated volunteers.
 Communications/ Information Systems Unit Responsible for ensuring that the EOC communications systems function adequately; this includes messages, radios, telephones, and computers.